srosato/clipr/README.md

-# Video Merger CLI
+# clipr

-A TypeScript CLI tool to select and merge recent MP4 videos using ffmpeg.
+A TypeScript CLI tool to merge and split MP4 videos using ffmpeg.

 ## Features